richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 This brings us to our next question, in what objective ways is a 10x programmer measurably different from their peers?
 Let's start first with eliminating possibilities.

-Firstly our differentia must be something of a long-standing quality.
+Firstly our differentia must be something of a long-standing property of the individual.
 When talking about the essentials of anything, we must describe the aspects that primarily account for the overall entity.
-Random strikes of inspiration, luck, knowing one particular thing at the right moment but nothing else the rest of the time should be totally eliminated.
-We're talking about objective qualities of a programmer that are long standing aspects of who they are.
+Random strikes of inspiration, luck, and one time incidents of knowledge should not be considered.

-Even within these essential traits that are long-standing there are many ways in which a programmer can never be an order of magnitude greater than their peers:
+Even within these essential traits that are long-standing there are many which a programmer can never be an order of magnitude greater than their peers or aren't meaningful even if greater:

-Consider first typing speed.
+> typing speed

 A 10x programmer will never be differentiated by natural typing speed.
 There are physical and cognitive limits to a programmer's ability to type out code.
 Even if it were possible to augment with technology the speed of typing at 10x ( perhaps through the use of AI or autocompletion ), it is a useless metric that has nothing to do with code quality, if a quick typer types and deletes bad code multiple times their speed does nothing for them versus a programmer that writes the correct code the first time.

-Consider also lines of code.
+> output of lines of code

 A 10x programmer is not necessarily distinguished by lines of code.
 10x quantities of inappropriate abstractions for a simple requirement is not an advantage.
 When we try to distinguish a programmer from their peers, meaningful lines of code that satisfy the user and reduce maintenance costs should be what is of consideration.

+> physical advantages

-Consider other physical limits: such a cognitive memory space (how many things can one keep in their mind at once), multi-tasking, conscious hours in a day, speaking time with other individuals.
-These are dimensions which programmers can certainly have advantages in, but not 10x order of magnitude advantages.
+Consider other physical aspects: conscious hours in a day, bodily health, raw brain power (the ability to keep many things in your mind at once).
+These are dimensions which programmers can certainly have advantages in, but not order of magnitude advantages.

-Viable candidates for differentia concentrate on long-term mental/personal characteristics of the programmer's consciousness itself.
-Not all long-term mental characteristics a programmer possesses are useful to their work though.
-Consider:
+Viable candidates for differentia concentrate on long-term mental/personal characteristics of the programmer's individual nature.
+I should be clear though that even within long-term mental/personal characteristics a programmer possesses, there are many that are useless to the work of programming:

 * Recalling random facts (such as flags of a country) of an unreleted domain.
 * An intense hobby (say cooking).